espruino/EspruinoDocs/devices/NRF52LL.md

 ll.ppiEnable(0, rtc.eTick, tog.tOut);
 ```

-Use the RTC to measure how long a button has been held down for:
+### Use the RTC to measure how long a button has been held down for:

+Uses RTC, GPIO:

 ```
 var ll = require("NRF52LL");